 - Health has changed your colours (some medications may change colouring).

-In this video with Jill Chivers of Shop Your Wardrobe, we discuss how to deal with the wardrobe changes that may happen when your palette changes.
+In this video with Jill Chivers of 16 Style Types, we discuss how to deal with the wardrobe changes that may happen when your palette changes.

 Financial Elements of Changing Colour Palettes